CosmicHazel/CosmicType/README.md

 5. 📡 Receive instant transmission of your stellar (or not so stellar) performance.
 6. 🎯 Adjust your focus words to target specific areas for improvement.
 7. 📁 Upload custom word sets for specialized practice or restore the original set as needed.
+8. 🎲 Set your preferred chance for least typed words to appear, boosting your cosmic vocabulary.

 ## 🛠️ Cosmic Tech Stack